NathanP23/HUJI-Hackathon-2025/README.md

 * [Tal Schlezinger](https://github.com/Tal-Schhlezinger) – 2nd year B.Sc in CS
 * [Yonatan Zehavi](https://github.com/YonatanZehavi319) – 2nd year B.Sc in CS & Data Science
 * [Noam Azoulay](LINK) – 2nd year B.Sc in CS

+This project was developed during the 2025 HUJI Hackathon in under 24 hours.
+It's a proof of concept (PoC) designed to showcase an AI-driven, full-stack application that integrates multiple LLM APIs (OpenAI, Gemini, Claude) into a real-time backend with a React frontend.

+As with many hackathon projects, the current codebase is functional but still rough — the backend needs further refactoring, and the overall system architecture would benefit from more time for polish, testing, and optimization.

+The GitHub repository reflects our initial sprint and is intended as a starting point for a more complete application.

 ## Prerequisites